ShilpaYR/crisp-dm-semma-and-kdd/README.md

 - **KDD** → Suggested dataset: *Telco Customer Churn* (Kaggle).
 - **SEMMA** → Suggested dataset: *Bank Marketing Dataset* (Kaggle).

+**NOTE that each project has it's own README.md files, providing instructions to run and explaning the content.**

 ## What’s inside

 - `CRISP-DM/`, `KDD/`, `SEMMA/` — Each has: